 Just for signing for a Global Poker account, players will receive 5,000 Gold Coins.
 From there, you can start purchasing Gold Coins at your leisure.

-Global Poker gives out $weeps Cash free with every Gold Coin purchase.
-Players can cash out their $weeps Cash for real cash prizes at any time.
+Global Poker gives out $weeps Coins free with every Gold Coin purchase.
+Players can cash out their $weeps Coins for real cash prizes at any time.